Econify/generative-ts/packages/generative-ts/README.md

 const titanText = createAwsBedrockModelProvider({
   api: AmazonTitanTextApi,
   modelId: "amazon.titan-text-express-v1",
-  // auth will be read from process.env and properly handled for the AWS environment on which the code is running });
+  // If your code is running in an AWS Environment (eg, Lambda) authorization will happen automatically.
+Otherwise, explicitly pass in `auth`
+});

 const response = await titanText.sendRequest({